 Once an active small dairy farm, the park is laced with over 2 miles of nature trails in typical southern New England habitats.
 The unique visitor center, also know as the Schumacher Pavilion, was constructed in 1977 from Connecticut stone and glass.

-We offer a full compliment of public programs, 150 acres of wildlife sanctuary, a large playscape, and two-acre pond for exploration.
-Visit us on Saturdays at noon for our popular free creature feature program with our resident animals or every Sunday for a Guided Hike at 1:00.
+We offer a full compliment of public programs, a large playscape, and 2-acre pond for exploration.
+Visit us on Saturdays at noon for our popular free Creature Feature program with our resident animals or every Sunday for a Guided Hike at 1:00.